Spomky-Labs/otphp/doc/UPGRADE_v9-v10.md

 * new public methods added to the interfaces.
 * a new interface for the factory.
+* the parameters of the method `OTP::getQrCodeUri` are now required as the Google API is deprecated since April 2019.

 The library now relies on the MBString extension.
 This extension is now a required dependency.